thiagoponte/trabalho-sd-np2-2014-1/README.md

 -Java RMI

+A implementação utilizando Java RMI segue o mesmo princípio.

+Para iniciar o servidor -> src/remote/main/Server.java

+Para iniciar o cliente  -> src/remote/main/Client.java

-Assignment for Distributed Systems 2014.1
+#Assignment for Distributed Systems 2014.1

 The purpose of this assignment is to create a simple battleship game, which can be played using the network.